 Especially if a vintage look is required or the print should be extra breathable, a hot split heat transfer will do the trick.

-All in all, when having the time to let the transfer cool down before peeling, a cold peel heat transfer is a great choice as it achieves a good bond when applied and peeled off correctly.
+When having the time to let the transfer cool down before peeling, a cold peel heat transfer is a great choice as it achieves a good bond when applied and peeled off correctly.

 Hot split transfers are the go to when an extra soft feel or a special look is required.